 What is a Stent?

 A stent is a small tube normally made of either metal or plastic that is used to keep a patient’s arteries open for proper flow of vital fluids.
-This device is permanently placed in order to prevent the artery from narrowing again in the future.
+This device is permanently placed to prevent the artery from narrowing again in the future.

 Blocked arteries are very dangerous, especially those that affect the heart.
-A blockage could easily lead to an aneurysm or stroke, which often result in death.
+A blockage could easily lead to an aneurysm or stroke, which often results in death.
 These blockages are typically caused by a buildup of plaque, or by a blood clot.